r0bs/csp-gen/README.md

 # csp-gen

-csp-gen generates a valid Content-Security-Policy header from a JSON file
+csp-gen generates a valid Content-Security-Policy header from a JSON file after checking the inputs for validity (see below)

 ## Installation